 Last year in the spring of 2018 I was talking about how that winter's meager snowpack had caused summer to arrive a full month early in May, and I was able to trek from Ouray to Telluride in mid-May when normally that would be a mid-June type of thing to do.
 Well, this year we have a massive snowpack that is still melting into July, and summer has arrived a month late!
 So, in early July I've been doing the kind of hikes I'd normally be doing in early June.
 Wackiness!
 Here are a few of my recent photos from this late early summer around Ouray, Ridgway, and the northern San Juan Mountains.

-Trip Reports: Late Early Summer In The San Juans, Colorado - June-July 2019
+Late Early Summer in the San Juans, Colorado - June-July 2019

 Ouray is a really unique place to watch fireworks; the sound of the booms echoing around the mountains is almost as impressive as the fireworks themselves!